medcomdk/dk-ehmi-eds/input/pagecontent/security-en.md

 ## EHMI Delivery Status (EDS)

-In EHMI, the following *stations* participate in point-to-point message transmissions: professional systems, message-service handlers, and access points.
+In EHMI, the following *stations* participate in point-to-point message transmissions: professional systems (EUA), message-service handlers (MSH), and access points (AP).

 All stations involved in an EHMI message transmission must register their message handling in the EHMI Selivery Status service (EDS) as described in the FHIR implementation guide at https://build.fhir.org/ig/medcomdk/dk-ehmi-eds/.